Ali-Nategh/adonis_api_proj/README.md

 6 - You can automatically generate some info in the database if you want, using: `node ace db:seed`

-7 - Now start the app with: `npm node serve`
+7 - Now start the app with: `npm ace serve`

 (At any point you can use `node ace migration:refresh` if you want to remove the existing data from database or make any changes to migrations)